aureooms-contrib/cs-config-for-linux/README.md

 Install cups client.
 For example

     pacman -S cups

+Add a ServerName entry pointing to the local cups server to /etc/cups/client.conf.
+For example

+    # see 'man client.conf'
+    # ServerName /run/cups/cups.sock #  alternative: ServerName hostname-or-ip-address[:port] of a remote server
+    ServerName localhost

 Enable the cups-browsed service if you do not want to start it manually every time

     systemctl enable cups-browsed.service